beefy24/sql-query-validator/README.md

 ## Description
-The `sql-validator.rkt` is a string validator for very basic SQL SELECT queries, written in Racket language (LISP) as a learning exrecise.
-It is not a true input scanner or a recursive descent parser, but rather a trivial regular validator.
-This is a personal learning exercise with notes, and there may be mistakes.
+The `sql-validator.rkt` is a simple string validator for SQL SELECT statements.
+It is written in Racket (a LISP dialect), and it is not a full input scanner or a recursive descent parser.
+It was created as part of a learning exercise and may contain mistakes.

-## Notes for writing LL grammar rules
+## LL grammar (notes)
-- The example below demonstrates how to convert a regular grammar, like the one shown in `sql-validator.rkt`, into a corresponding (context-free) LL1 grammar.
+- The example below demonstrates the conversion of a regular grammar, the one implemented in `sql-validator.rkt`, into a corresponding (context-free) LL1 grammar.
 - An LL grammar can be implemented with an LL push-down automaton, while a regular grammar can be implemented with a simple finite state machine.

 **The meaning of LL1:**